ctc2000/MV-Collection-System-Layout/README.md

-# MV Collection System Mapping
+# MV Collection System Layout

 This tool supports the medium voltage collection system design process for terrestrial wind farms.

+Open an [example project](workbook_sq.ipynb) to view the design process.
+See [collection_mapper](collection_mapper.ipynb) for the blank Jupyter notebook.

 ### Input
-Latitude/longitude coordinates of a wind turbine generator (WTG) array and substation in CSV format.
+Latitude/longitude coordinates of a wind turbine array and substation in CSV format.

 ### Output
-KML map file with power load and turbine location data embedded.
+KML map file with circuit loading and turbine location data embedded.

 ### Outcomes
-1. Initial map of the medium voltage collection system created as a KML map file.
+1. Initial layout for the medium voltage collection system created as a KML map file.
 Edit the cable routes further in any geographic visualization software.
 2. Automated cable sizing and cable schedule creation.
-3. Necessary inputs generated for drawing the single line diagram and conducting electrical system studies.
+3. Necessary inputs generated for drawing the single line diagram and completing electrical system studies.

 # Capacitated Minimum Spanning Tree Problem

 ### Problem Statement
-An optimal WTG network should theoretically be designed as a capacitated minimum spanning tree (CMST).
+A medium voltage collection system connects all wind turbine generators (WTG's) to a central substation, and then interconnects to the power grid.
+An optimal collection system should theoretically be designed as a capacitated minimum spanning tree (CMST).
 This is a minimum spanning tree with the following attributes:
 - A root node, which is the central hub of the network
 - The number of nodes on branches of the tree must not exceed a capacity value

 An additional requirement for terrestrial wind farms is to avoid all crossing paths so that cable trenching is feasible.

 The CMST is applied to networking problems in which a central hub is connected to sub-networks with balanced loads.
 Examples include computer networking and communications, transportation route planning, as well as cable routing.
 Finding the CMST is an NP-hard combinatorial optimization problem with no efficient solution algorithms.
-While heuristics exist to solve suboptimal CMST's, these do not satisfy the land-based constraints for designing practical medium voltage cable networks.
+While heuristics exist to solve suboptimal CMST's, these do not satisfy the land-based constraints for designing practical underground cable networks.

 ### Solution
 Due to land control, roads, wetlands, buildings, and further geotechnical constraints, terrestrial MV collection system layouts require a thoughtful design process.
 This tool provides MST and suboptimal CMST visualizations to guide the layout.
-Then, user input of WTG groups allows flexibility for project-specific constraints.
+Then, user input of WTG groups allows flexibility for site-specific constraints.
 Finally, MST algorithms are used to connect each group of WTG's to the substation, and a KML output file is produced.

 # Sample Workflow